kevinkaske/readable_date_ranges/README.md

 Readable Date Ranges
 ====================

 Add readable range selections for created_at and updated_at to Active Record Models.
-These scopes are very helpful for reportings.
+These scopes are very helpful for reports.

 ## Installation